Daniel Leclerc: Brut Magnum

 Daniel Leclerc | Brut

 Why a Magnum?
 Champagne in magnum bottles ages more slowly and often develops a finer perlage and more complexity.
 Perfect for a festive occasion like this.
-Plus, it offers enough champagne for several people.
+Plus, it provides enough champagne for several people.

-There are moments that call for a magnum – and a birthday is definitely one of them.
+There are moments that call for a magnum, and a birthday is definitely one of them.

 Which magnum bottle would you open for a celebration?
 Or are you team standard bottle?